 - Effective potentials and morphological transitions for binary black-hole spin precession.
 Davide Gerosa, Michael Kesden, Richard O’Shaughnessy, Emanuele Berti, Ulrich Sperhake.
 Phys.Rev.Lett.
 114 (2015) 081103. arXiv:1411.0674.

 A multi-timescale analysis of phase transitions in precessing black-hole binaries.
 Michael Kesden, Davide Gerosa, Ulrich Sperhake, Emanuele Berti, Richard O’Shaughnessy.
 Phys.Rev.D 92 (2015) 064016. arXiv:1506.03492.

 Precessional instability in binary black holes with aligned spins.
 Davide Gerosa, Michael Kesden, Richard O’Shaughnessy, Antoine Klein, Emanuele Berti, Ulrich Sperhake, Daniele Trifirò.
 Phys.Rev.Lett.
 115 (2015) arXiv:1506.09116.

 Surprises from the spins: astrophysics and relativity with detections of spinning black-hole mergers.
 Davide Gerosa.
 Journal of Physics: Conf.
 Series 957 (2018) 012014. arXiv:1711.10038.

 Wide precession: binary black-hole spins repeatedly oscillating from

 full alignment to full anti-alignment.
 Davide Gerosa, Alicia Lima, Emanuele Berti, Ulrich Sperhake, Michael

-Figures published in the papers are snapshots (at fixed binary separation) of these movies.
+Figures published in the papers are snapshots (at fixed binary separation) of these animations.
 References to other figures and equations in the captions correspond to those in the relevant paper.
-Here is a Youtube playlist containing all movies.
+Here is a Youtube playlist containing all animations.

 Turn on HD quality using the YouTube gear!